stevensantonygit/aura-esolang/README.md

 - Check that port 5000 is available
 - Ensure `aura_web.py` and `web_editor.html` are in the same directory

 **Skill issue messages**
 - Enable debug mode for detailed error information
 - Check variable names and syntax
-- Verify that arrays are properly initialized before use

 **Performance issues**
 - Avoid infinite loops in `whileloop` constructs